mkunal0720/hangman-game/README.md

 Updating the status about project.
 I have updated the code as per requiremnets and also add human shape in this. here Version 3 of the game.

-## Tester Update:

-I have tested the game and it was working well.
-It was user-friendly and attractive.
-Hence this is the final version of the game.

-## Project Manager Update:

-Final version of the game is uploaded.
-Thank you all for your work.
-Loved working with you all.